sussii/k12.interncamp.assignment.book/content/60_Day8_9_Assignment/_index.md

 **Step 1** : Log into Amazon Workspaces with the given code (please refer to your day1_assignment)

-**Step 2** : Open your terminal and use the following command to check your aws cli verion
+**Step 2** : Open your Terminal and use the following command to check the version of your AWS CLI

 ```
 aws --version